armory/docs/content/en/plugins/scale-agent/troubleshooting/_index.md

 1. Verify that the Agent is sending cache events for the Kubernetes object kinds.

-   Check that the plugin's list of caching kinds contains the required ones.
+   Check that the plugin's list of kinds contains the ones you want.

    ```bash
    kubectl -n spinnaker logs deployments/armory-agent | grep 'Using kind list:'